Marilyneb/Shader-Editor-MSc-Project/README.md

     python main_window.py
 ## Usage

 - **Node Editor Tab**: Create and connect nodes to build a shader visually.
 Right-click to add new nodes.
+Press delete to delete nodes.
 - **Code Editor Tab**: Write GLSL code directly.
 Any changes will be reflected in the OpenGL preview.
 - **Compile Button**: Click to compile the current shader and see the results in the OpenGL viewport.